Grayland Arnold: Philadelphia Eagles

-in the 2020 NFL Draft, Arnold signed an 3 year deal with the Philadelphia Eagles on April 26, 2020.
+in the 2020 NFL draft, Arnold signed a three-year deal with the Philadelphia Eagles on April 26, 2020.
 He was named the Eagles' best undrafted free agent by CBS Sports, with scouts praising his versatility.
-He was waived on September 3, 2020, and re-signed to the team's practice squad three days later.
+Arnold was waived on September 3, 2020, and re-signed to the team's practice squad three days later.
 Arnold was elevated to the active roster on September 26 for the team's week 3 game against the Cincinnati Bengals.
 He made his debut in the game, playing 12 snaps on special teams, and reverted to the practice squad after the game.
-He was elevated again on October 3 for the week 4 game against the San Francisco 49ers, and reverted to the practice squad again following the game.
+Arnold was elevated again on October 3 for the week 4 game against the San Francisco 49ers, and reverted to the practice squad again following the game.
 Arnold was promoted to the active roster on October 10, 2020.
 He was waived on October 13 and re-signed to the practice squad two days later.
 He was promoted to the active roster on December 1, 2020.

 On August 31, 2021, Arnold was waived by the Eagles and re-signed to the practice squad the next day.
 He was released on September 3.

 Houston Texans

 On September 15, 2021, Arnold was signed to the Houston Texans practice squad.
 On December 11, Arnold was elevated to the active roster from the practice squad and made his debut against the Seattle Seahawks.
 He was signed to the active roster on December 23.
 On December 29, Arnold signed a contract extension with the Texans that runs through the 2022 season.
-On January 3, 2022, Arnold was placed on injured reserve after suffering an ankle injury in the team's week 16 game against the San Francisco 49ers.
+On January 3, 2022, Arnold was placed on injured reserve after suffering an ankle injury in the team's week 16 game against the 49ers.

 On August 30, 2022, Arnold was waived by the Texans and signed to the practice squad the next day.
 He was promoted to the active roster on October 1.
 He was placed on injured reserve on November 3.
 He was activated on December 23.

+Pittsburgh Steelers

+On June 5, 2024, Arnold signed a one-year contract with the Pittsburgh Steelers.
+He was placed on injured reserve on August 15, and later released.

+Atlanta Falcons

+On August 2, 2025, Arnold signed with the Atlanta Falcons.
+He was placed on injured reserve on August 10, and released on September 5.